aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 ### Credentials Provider Id

 All Credentials Provider instances are uniquely identified by a Credentials Provider Id.
-These take the format `(credentials type)|(credentials type id)`.

-Example, Shared Credentials Providers have a credentials type `profile`, and an id that represents the profile name.
-So if a user's shared credentials contained a profile named "foo", the Credentials Provider Id of a corresponding CredentialsProvider instance would be `profile|foo`.
+These consist of the following parts:

+-   Credentials Type - a classification of the source data used to produce credentials.
+For example, the toolkit assigns Shared Credentials the type `profile`
+-   Credentials Type Id - within a credentials type, this is a unique identifier for the source data used to produce credentials.
+Using Shared Credentials files as an example, each profile is used as the Id.

-Credentials Provider Id may be surfaced to users, however it is an internal identification construct.
+A formatted version of the Credentials Provider Id may be surfaced to users, however it is an internal identification construct.

 ## How it Works